Table of Contents

 - Raktadoshahar: blood purifying.

-The bark of tree is used in Ayurveda for treatment of following conditions:
+The bark of the tree is used in Ayurveda for the treatment of the following conditions:

 - Asthma (Shvasa)